 Rebecca Lane (b.1980, Melbourne, Australia) is a Berlin-based musician who investigates sounds on the edge of perception, focusing on the experiential qualities of sound, but also on phenomena that only emerge through particular ways of working together.
 Her practice is informed by ongoing collaborations with like-minded artists, including Catherine Lamb, Marc Sabat and Clara de Asís, among others, and within small ensembles, using various flutes (flute, quarter-tone bass flute, recorders) and voice.

 Presented in partnership with the Graham Foundation

-Artist Talk: Ahead of her performance, Catherine Lamb presents a new performative lecture.
-In The Form of the Spiral, she draws something other than a straight line from artists like James Tenney and Maryanne Amacher, to things she has learned from Dhrupad, an ancient style of Hindustani classical music, making connections with her own recent work.
+Artist Talk: Ahead of her concert, Catherine Lamb presents a new performative lecture.
+In The Form of the Spiral, she draws something other than a straight line from artists like James Tenney and Maryanne Amacher to things she has learned from Dhrupad, an ancient style of Hindustani classical music, making connections with her own recent work.
 Lampo Annex, Monadnock Building, 53 W. Jackson Blvd. #1656.
-Friday, December 13, 6pm.
-FREE; RSVP SOON.
+Friday, December 13, 6 p.m.

 Supported by the Farny R. Wurlitzer Foundation Fund